johnfedoruk/bangular/aio/content/guide/testing.md

 It verifies that the hero name is propagated to template with a binding.
-Because the template passes the hero name through the Angular `UpperCasePipe`, the test must match the element value with the uppercased name:
+Because the template passes the hero name through the Bangular `UpperCasePipe`, the test must match the element value with the uppercased name:

 <code-example path="testing/src/app/dashboard/dashboard-hero.component.html" title="src/app/dashboard/dashboard-hero.component.html" linenums="false"></code-example>